 A simple homemade hummus recipe is not only healthy but delicious!
 Just using a few fresh ingredients is the key to the amazing flavor.

-Making a basic hummus recipe is pretty simple and only requires a few ingredients.
+Let’s not forget that hummus is not only delicious but it’s healthy.
 I love all dips and anything that tastes good and is healthy is a win-win for me.
-Chickpeas give hummus protein, olive oil has good fats and omegas not to mention tastes great with vegetables making it guilt-free.
+Chickpeas have protein, olive oil has good fats, and omegas not to mention tastes great with really anything.